add0242/NETSCANNER/README.md

 The program will attempt to use airmon-ng to enable monitor mode on the interface.
 If this is is unsuccessful you will not see an error, the table for Remote WLAN data will simply be empty.

 This process has a default timeout period of 60 seconds which can be changed using the `--wP` flag.

+## FAQs
+#### The terminal output is unreadable, now what?
+Sometimes the output may be format incorrectly due to the size of the terminal window.
+You can access all output files in the `home/<username>/Documents/NetScanner` directory which is created when you run the program initally.
+All output files are in `.txt` format and are timestamped with the local date and time of the scan, and a tag indicating the mode of operation that was specified.